 - Creating Demo for each user story to demonstrate to the developer and the client that the requirement has been met.

-All these steps represent what it takes to gather project requirements from the client.
+All these steps represent what it takes to gather project requirements from the client under the SDLC methodology.
 This process is a part of the Planning & Requirement Gathering phase, which includes risk analysis, cost estimation, and proof of concept.

 Types of Software Development Processes